Doctorniz/coldwater/README.md

-# PAPERCUP - SERVER BOILERPLATE
+# COLDWATER - SERVER BOILERPLATE

 Welcome to this repository which sets up a server using the following technologies.